markblundeberg/Reusable_specs/reusable_addresses.md

 After a client fetches a txid from the retention server, he should proceed to request the full transaction from a node, and extract spending keypair as described above.
 Then the transaction and spending keypair for its output should be stored locally.

 Depending on the specific setup, if a client suspects either server downtime, malicious denial of service, or expired retention, it shall connect to a Recovery Server and attempt to recover funds as described in Onchain Direct transactions.

-**Receiving to P2SH-Multisig**

-The scanning and filtering part shall work exactly like in P2PKH.
-Once the multisig parties have a filtered transaction ascertained by the scan_privkey, the receiving parties can then each assign public keys R1'<sub>i</sub>, R2'<sub>i</sub>... and private keys CKDpriv(f1,c,i), CKDpriv(f2,c,i)...to the i<sup>th</sup> outputs within the limit of 30.
-With these keysets, the address can be spent from normally.

 ## Expiration time